 Hello!
 I am Liz Brownlee, a British poet and author – I write children’s poetry.
 I’m also a National Poetry Day Ambassador for the Forward Arts Foundation.

 My Twitter name is @lizpoet

 I live in a 400 year old cottage in a village with my husband Peter, who is a wildlife film editor, mainly for the BBC.
-We have two children who have grown up, our daughter lives a few miles away and our son in Newcastle upon Tyne.
+We have two grown up children, our daughter who lives a few miles away and works for a green charity and our son who lives with us at the minute and works in hospitality.
 We have a cat, Milla, and a dog, Lola – Lola is a medical alert dog, and she alerts me if I have low or high blood sugar, as I have no warning symptoms.

 I hope you enjoy looking through this blog – it has poems and information, poetry news, and a link to my website which has some of my poems, a magnetic poetry game, videos and animations of poetry, and lots more.
 There also a link to Poetry Roundabout, my website with general children’s poetry news and other fun things!

 “Liz Brownlee has astonishing empathy for the animal world.
 She doesn’t just observe, she inhabits her subjects.
 She cares deeply about animals and makes us care by homing on the essential character of each species.
 Diversity is more than the mere shuffling of DNA.
 We share her fascination with the results of that process.
 The fine-tuning of the animate to its surroundings produces delightful quirks of design; each one individual, precious and irreplaceable.
 She expresses all of this in language which is exquisite, poignant and frequently witty.
 It can be read by children and adults with equal enjoyment.
 I can’t think of a better way to educate children about wildlife and conservation.”